2025 Pacific League Climax Series: Game 3

 Yuya Gunji had four RBIs in Game 3.

 Game 3 featured starting pitchers Hiromi Itoh for Nippon-Ham and Naoyuki Uwasawa for SoftBank.
 In the first inning, Shun Mizutani singled to right field, and then a passed ball and a Reyes walk put runners on first and third bases with one out.
 Gunji, who had struggled in the previous two games, then hit a sacrifice fly to collect an RBI and give the Fighters the lead.
 It was their first lead of the series.
 Reyes doubled the lead with a solo home run in the fourth inning and Shu Yamagata extended it to three with another solo home run off of Uwasawa in the seventh.
 Later in the inning, with the bases loaded, Gunji hit a three-run double to make it 6–0.
 Uwasawa left the game with two outs in the seventh giving up six runs, five of which were earned.
-For Nippon-Ham, Itoh pitched a eight scoreless innings with 11 strikeouts helping the team win their first game and extended the series.
+For Nippon-Ham, Itoh pitched eight scoreless innings with 11 strikeouts helping the team win their first game and extended the series.